-- 5. No Right to Continued Employment.
-This Option shall not confer upon the Participant any right to continue in the employ of the Partnership or any subsidiary of the Partnership or to be retained as a Director, and shall not interfere in any way with the right of the Partnership to terminate the service of the Participant at any time for any reason. - 6.
-Non-Transferability.
-This Option is not transferable other than by will or the laws of descent and distribution and, except as otherwise provided in Section 4, during the lifetime of the Participant this Option is exercisable only by the Participant; except that a Participant may transfer this Option, without consideration, subject to such rules as the Committee may adopt to preserve the purposes of the Plan (including limiting such transfers to transfers by participants who are senior executives), to a trust solely for the benefit of the Participant and the Participant's spouse, children or grandchildren (including adopted and stepchildren and grandchildren) (each a "Permitted Transferee"). - 7.
-Payment of Withholding Tax. (a) In the event that the Partnership or Alliance Holding determines that any federal, state or local tax or any other charge is required by law to be withheld with respect to the exercise of this Option, the Participant shall promptly pay to the Partnership or a subsidiary specified by the Partnership or Alliance Holding, on at least seven business days' notice, an amount equal to such withholding tax or charge or (b) if the Partnership and Alliance Holding regarding payment thereof, the Partnership or any subsidiary of the Partnership may withhold the remaining amount thereof from any amount due the Partnership or the subsidiary. - 8.
-Dilution and Other Adjustments.
+5. No Right to Continued Employment.
+This Option shall not confer upon the Participant any right to continue in the employ of the Partnership or any subsidiary of the Partnership or to be retained as a Director, and shall not interfere in any way with the right of the Partnership to terminate the service of the Participant at any time for any reason.

+6. Non-Transferability.
+This Option is not transferable other than by will or the laws of descent and distribution and, except as otherwise provided in Section 4, during the lifetime of the Participant this Option is exercisable only by the Participant; except that a Participant may transfer this Option, without consideration, subject to such rules as the Committee may adopt to preserve the purposes of the Plan (including limiting such transfers to transfers by participants who are senior executives), to a trust solely for the benefit of the Participant and the Participant's spouse, children or grandchildren (including adopted and stepchildren and grandchildren) (each a "Permitted Transferee").

+7. Payment of Withholding Tax. (a) In the event that the Partnership or Alliance Holding determines that any federal, state or local tax or any other charge is required by law to be withheld with respect to the exercise of this Option, the Participant shall promptly pay to the Partnership or a subsidiary specified by the Partnership or Alliance Holding, on at least seven business days' notice, an amount equal to such withholding tax or charge or (b) if the Participant does not promptly so pay the entire amount of such withholding tax or charge in accordance with such notice, or make arrangements satisfactory to the Partnership and Alliance Holding regarding payment thereof, the Partnership or any subsidiary of the Partnership may withhold the remaining amount thereof from any amount due the Participant from the Partnership or the subsidiary.

+8. Dilution and Other Adjustments.
 The existence of this Option shall not impair the right of the Partnership or Alliance Holding or their respective partners to, among other things, conduct, make or effect any change in the Partnership's or Alliance Holding's business, any issuance of debt obligations or other securities by the Partnership or Alliance Holding, any grant of options with respect to an interest in the Partnership or Alliance Holding or any adjustment, recapitalization or other change in the partnership interests of the Partnership or Alliance Holding, without limitation, any distribution, subdivision, or combination of limited partnership interests), or any incorporation of the Partnership or Alliance Holding.
 In the event of such a change in the partnership interests of the Partnership or Alliance Holding, the Board shall make such adjustments to this Option, including the purchase price specified in Section 1, as it deems appropriate and equitable.
 In the event of incorporation of the Partnership or Alliance Holding, the Board shall make such arrangements as it deems appropriate and equitable with respect to this Option for the Participant to purchase stock in the resulting corporation in place of the Units subject to this Option.
 Any such adjustment or arrangement may provide for the elimination of any fractional Unit or shares of stock which might otherwise become subject to this Option.
 Any decision by the Board under this Section shall be final and binding upon the Participant.